Virtual Machines

 • network = Configure the network settings.

-• ostreesetup = Required for Fedora Silverblue to install the file system.
+• ostreesetup = Required for Fedora Atomic Desktop to install the file system from an OSTree repository.
 A reboot is required after this step.
 The Kickstart installation will continue where it left off.

 • –osname = Default: “fedora”.